-In State of Punjab v.
-Gurmit Singh AIR 1996 SC 1393 the 3 accused after abducting prosecutrix subjected her to sexual intercourse, forcibly and against her will which amounted to rape within Sec.
+In the State of Punjab v.
+Gurmit Singh AIR 1996 SC 1393, the 3 accused after abducting prosecutrix subjected her to sexual intercourse, forcibly and against her will which amounted to rape within Sec.
 375(l) of IPC and the Apex court laid down following guidelines for trial in such cases:

 a.
 Delayed in lodging F.I.R is not material when properly explained.

 b.
-Testimony of the victim is vital in cases of sexual assault unless there are compelling circumstances which necessitate to corroborate her statement
+Testimony of the victim is vital in cases of sexual assault unless there are compelling circumstances that necessitate corroborating her statement

 c.
-Trial should be on camera and invariably by a lady judge wherever possible
+The trial should be on camera and invariably by a lady judge wherever possible

 d.
-Court must restrain making observations that probably prosecutrix is of a loose character.
+The court must restrain making observations that probably prosecutrix is of a loose character.

 e.
-Court is under an obligation to see that prosecutrix is not unnecessarily harassed.
+The court is under an obligation to see that prosecutrix is not unnecessarily harassed.

 2. Without other person’s consent:

 a.
 Consent obtained by misrepresentation fraud or under mistake is no consent.
 It has to be proved that consent was obtained freely.
 In Queen v.
-Flattery 1877 QBD 410 the girl had consent to surgical operation & not for sexual intercourse and this fact was known to doctor.
-Thus accused was liable for committing offence of rape & court ruled out defense of consent since it was under misconception of fact.
+Flattery 1877 QBD 410, the girl had consent to surgical operation & not for sexual intercourse and this fact was known to the doctor.
+Thus accused was liable for committing the offence of rape & the court ruled out the defense of consent since it was under the misconception of fact.

 b.
-Consent is of paramount importance to determine the liability of a person for offence of rape.
-Consent has been distinguished from submission and explained in case of Rao Harnam Singh, Sheoji Singh v.
+Consent is of paramount importance to determine the liability of a person for offense of rape.
+Consent has been distinguished from submission and explained in the case of Rao Harnam Singh, Sheoji Singh v.
 State, AIR 1958, Punjab 123, wherein the prosecutrix under pressure of her husband surrendered her chastity to three accused.
-The court held accused liable for offence of rape and stated that a helpless resignation cannot be deemed to be consent under law.
+The court held accused liable for the offense of rape and stated that a helpless resignation cannot be deemed to be consent under the law.

 Whether sex with a promise of marriage is rape?

 Case Law:- Pradeep Kumar Verma v.
-State of Bihar 2007, IV GLJ 4333 SC, It has been held by Supreme court that sex promise that docs not end in marriage is not rape’ The bench however ruled that women’s consent is vitiated if the man makes representation of marriage deliberately to illicit her for an intercourse.
+State of Bihar 2007, IV GLJ 4333 SC, It has been held by Supreme court that sex promise that docs do not end in marriage is not rape’ The bench, however, ruled that women’s consent is vitiated if the man makes representation of marriage deliberately to illicit her for an intercourse.

 Rape of a woman of Easy Virtue – It has been observed that consent contemplated by Sec.
-375 is at the particular time for the particular act.
+375 is at a particular time for the particular act.
 Case Law: State of Maharashtra v.
 M.N Mardickar AIR 1991 SC 207.
-In this case court laid down that the unchastely of a woman does not make her open to any person to violate her and she is equally entitled to protection of law.
+In this case, the court laid down that the unchastely of a woman does not make her open to any person to violate her and she is equally entitled to the protection of the law.

 c.
 Consent in cases concerning Transmission of Sexual Diseases: